 Oath-taking ceremony held for HKSAR's 7th-term LegCo members

-The lawmakers, one by one, began to take an oath to uphold the Basic Law of the HKSAR and swear allegiance to the HKSAR after jointly singing the national anthem of China together with HKSAR Chief Executive Carrie Lam, the oath administrator.
+At about 11:00 a.m. local time, the lawmakers, one by one, began to take an oath to uphold the Basic Law of the HKSAR and swear allegiance to the HKSAR after jointly singing the national anthem of China with HKSAR Chief Executive Carrie Lam, the oath administrator.

 It is the first time for the lawmakers to take an oath in front of the national emblem in the history of the HKSAR LegCo.